 Academic Support Services for all Students

-Learning Center staff offer consultations to individuals throughout the semester, focusing on individual learning styles, textbook reading, note-taking, test preparation, and test taking.
+ASC staff offer consultations to individuals throughout the semester, focusing on individual learning styles, textbook reading, note-taking, test preparation, and test taking.
 Other topics include academic goal setting, organization, and time management.

 Peer-Tutors and Study Groups

 Supplemental Instruction (SI) sessions are weekly review sessions for students enrolled in historically difficult courses.
 The sessions are facilitated by a trained SI student leader.
 SI Leaders are students who have previously completed the course.
 SI Leaders come back into the class and attend each meeting taking notes over the lectures and completing the readings for the course.
 The SI Leaders then provides weekly review sessions for students to get together with others in their class to compare notes, discuss important concepts, and develop strategies for preparing for exams.
 Students enrolled in classes with SI Sessions are encouraged to attend weekly sessions to improve their understanding of course material and improve their grades.
-The Learning Center publishes a listing of classes that offer SI sessions each semester.
+The ASC publishes a listing of classes that offer SI sessions each semester.

 Services for Students with Disabilities